 A few tour suggestions include:

-You can't miss out on tasting the fantastic cuisine at one of the best restaurants in town, so make sure you find somewhere special for lunch or dinner.
+The restaurant and food scene here is top notch, so make sure you spend time at one of the local restaurants where you can taste the delicious cuisine.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.
+Many of the restaurants are excellent, but head into the local neighborhoods for the best options.

 A few tour suggestions include: